lennartcl/jsonm/README.md

 ]
 ```

-Note how common substrings like `"firstName"`, `"lastName"`, and `"John"` are not
+Notice how it eliminates all common substrings like `"firstName"` using memoization!
-repeated but replaced by a dictionary index. jsonm also represents objects
-using arrays to avoid quotation signs in pure JSON (e.g., `{"3":"Anna"}`)

-The dictionary is built up on the fly and re-used for future messages sent.
-When sending the same message again it'll be even smaller:
+jsonm keeps a dictionary to compress future messages even further.
+Send the message above a second time, and it becomes:

 ```
 [0,[3,4,5,6],[3,4,7,8],[3,4,9,10,8,11],[3,4,7,5],1]
 ```

-Messages coming later also benefit from the dictionary:
+And

 ```
 [